On the Generality and Persistence of Cosmological Stasis: Discussion

 In this work, we have taken a model-agnostic data-driven approach to studying theories of stasis, employing analytic methods only in the final stages.
 Such an analysis is complementary to a model-driven approach, as e.g. in the initial model of stasis that was inspired by Kaluza-Klein excitations, motivating a mass spectrum that follows a power-law in the species index.
 Together, the model-driven and model-agnostic approaches demonstrate that stasis is a very general phenomenon.

 Our methodology began with constructing a differentiable Boltzmann solver, which is the crux of our approach.
 We maximized the number of $e$-folds of stasis by following gradients in our differentiable simulation with model-agnostic (aside from the prior) random initializations of $\gammaell$ and $\omegaell$.
 Such stasis-maximizing trajectories through the space of rates and abundances motivated the study of log-uniform distributions, which we compared to power-law distributions by taking random samples and solving the Boltzmann equations.
 This comparison provided an initial indication of the significant discrepancy in the duration of stasis epochs between the two models.
 With distributional priors established, we employed SVI with normalizing flows for a Bayesian analysis of the full, high-dimensional parameter space; there are some essential differences from standard SVI that we discuss in the text.
 From the posteriors, we again saw that stasis maximization generally prefers log-uniform distributed $\omegaell$ and $\gammaell$, corresponding to a model that is exponential in the species index $\ell$.
-It was also observed that a qualitative hybrid of power-law and exponential parameters in the posterior could result in epochs of stasis.
-Since this motivates a mixed model, it further indicates the generality is stasis.
+This motivates a hybrid power-law / exponential model beyond the strict power-law or exponential models we have studied, further indicating the generality of stasis.

 The culmination of our numerical analyses is the analytic exponential model of stasis studied in Section \ref{sec:models}.
 Although our study of stasis does not assume specific physical mechanisms to source the $\phi_\ell$, we find in Section \ref{sec:axiverse} that such a model of stasis could be naturally realized within the string axiverse or near the boundaries of moduli space in accord with the emergent string conjecture.
 This new model of stasis is also an attractor.